alexcu2718/fdf/README.md

 The implemented subset performs exceptionally well, surpassing fd in equivalent feature sets, though fd offers broader functionality.
 This project focuses on exploring hardware-specific code optimisation rather than replicating fd's complete feature set.

+While the CLI is usable, the internal library is NOT suggested for use(except for trivial operations like getdents/readdir).
+I've done a lot of work to document but it requires a lot of cleanup too!

 ## Platform Support (64-bit only)

 ### Fully Supported and CI Tested